-Prior to serving on the faculty of the University Writing Program, Henderson gained over ten years of industry experience working as a design engineer for Parker-Hannifin Aerospace and technical education specialist for Hewlett-Packard Inkjet.
+Before serving on the faculty of the University Writing Program faculty, Henderson worked as a technical education specialist and apprenticeship program manager for Hewlett-Packard Inkjet in Corvallis, Oregon.
+Earlier in his career, he worked as a design engineer in aerospace.
 He has also held lectureship positions with UC Irvine's and Cal Poly San Luis Obispo's Colleges of Engineering.

-M.S. in Professional Writing (MPW), University of Southern California, Los Angeles
+M.A. in Professional Writing (MPW/MFA), University of Southern California, Los Angeles

 B.S. in Mechanical Engineering, minor in English, California Polytechnic State University, San Luis Obispo